Election scenarios and probabilities

 • Macro impact

 Overall economic impact should be positive but less than in red sweep scenario.
 Tariffs still add to inflationary pressure, making it more difficult for Fed to cut rates aggressively.
-Positive for the USD at least initially, but higher deficits and trade tensions could later undermine the dollar.
+Positive for the USD initially, but higher deficits and trade tensions could later undermine the dollar.

 • Rates impact